pvdz/preval/tests/cases/frfr_tricks/no_args/base.md

 - (todo) free with zero args, we can eliminate this?
-- (todo) type trackeed tricks can possibly support method $string_repeat
+- (todo) type trackeed tricks can possibly support static $string_repeat

 ## Globals